OpenDSA/OpenDSA/RST/en/PL/FP1.rst

 Topics of the day:

-  1. How to add annotations to a Jison grammar to produce an interpreter, rather than just a parser (see previous chapter).
+  1. How to add annotations to a Jison grammar to produce an interpreter, rather than just a parser (see previous chapter)
   2. Introduction to functional programming

 The review problem set for today contains five review problems.
 The